astroumd/lmtoy/docs/source/glossary.rst

   tuple of (beam,pol).
 So here we have nbeam=2, nband=6, npol=2, nchan=256 and ntime
   it typically 10-20.
 Each beam happens to look at the same sky position here.

-.. note::  If an instrument like RSR would multi-plex the (beam,pol) pairs, this would be a challenge
+.. note::  If an instrument like RSR would multiplex the (beam,pol) pairs, this would be a challenge
 	   to the assumption of homogeneity, and the SDFITS model would be more appropriate.

 * 1MMRx: